 Introduction: I am a writer living in Brooklyn, NY.
 I manage technology and investments for Iterative Instinct, a hybrid private equity and venture fund I cofounded.
-I'm also interested in fashion, and serve as advisor to the smart fabric startup Loomia.
-My new book about smart contract programming entitled Introducing Ethereum and Solidity will be published by Apress Inc. in January 2017.
+I'm also interested in design, advising the smart fabric startup Loomia and the Los Angeles architecture firm M-RAD.
+My new book about smart contract programming entitled Introducing Ethereum and Solidity will be published by Apress on January 17, 2017.

-History: I first got into writing as a photojournalist for outdoor magazines.
+History: I got into writing and technology as a photojournalist for outdoor magazines, around the dawn of the digital SLR.
 After that I began writing IT books, moved into business journalism, and then finally to technology consulting.
 My first job was at the Onion, where I did graphics work and wrote little jokes for a hardcover atlas entitled Our Dumb World.
 All those years, I tinkered with web and iOS development, building one-off projects to play with the newest frameworks.
-That eventually led me to blockchain development in the Solidity language, and my current work.
-The rest of my work history and IP is documented on LinkedIn.
+That eventually led me to blockchain scripting in the Solidity language.
+The rest of my work history and intellectual property is documented on LinkedIn.

 Personal: In my free time I like to race mountain & road bicycles and play foosball, habits I picked up a decade ago in college.
 While an undergrad at UVA I also worked for Red Bull as a field marketer; during summers I worked in bike shops.
 I was also a rower on the UVA Men’s Crew and a brother in Phi Gamma Delta.

-More: I blog about crypto-economics at Supertemp.com.
+More: I blog at Supertemp.com.
 Our fund's collection of essays is on Medium.
 If you're still

 reading all the way down here, you may well check out my purpose statement.